 Take our children.
 They watch no television at all.
 Having more quantity time to spend on their own development means that our children are starting to seriously excel in certain areas they’ve worked on with their own initiative.

-Our eldest, who is 7, was never taught to read; but this summer she’s been working on things like Kipling’s Jungle Book, Stevenson’s Treasure Island, and Lewis’s Narnia series.
+Our eldest was never taught to read; but by the age of 7 she was working on things like Kipling’s Jungle Book, Stevenson’s Treasure Island, and Lewis’s Narnia series.
 She read three Harry Potter books twice in six days.
 When she was five, she used to come home from school and read Charlie and the Chocolate Factory cover-to-cover, and still have a couple of hours to play before dinner.

-Our next-eldest, who is 5, cannot read — she’s only now beginning to show any interest in it at all.
-What she does is sing.
-Gods above, how she sings!
-She sings with words and without, tunes she’s learned and tunes she’s made up, with words she’s heard and words she’s made up, with varying tempos, with and without vibrato, always perfectly on key.
-She sings while she’s playing, almost constantly.
-In kindergarten, she sings completely un-selfconsciously; and when the other children know what she’s singing, they join in, so that the teachers will find the whole class spontaneously singing together.
+Our next-eldest turned her attention to singing.
+When she was 5, she sang with words and without, tunes she’d learned and tunes she’d made up, with words she’d heard and words she’d made up, with varying tempos, with and without vibrato, always perfectly on key.
+She sang while she was playing, almost constantly.
+In kindergarten, she sang completely un-selfconsciously; and when the other children knew what she was singing, they joined in, so that the teachers would found the whole class spontaneously singing together.
 They have been amazed; and as Waldorf teachers, they have a great deal of musical training.
-They’ve never seen anything like it.
+They’d never seen anything like it.